 Originally from the Pacific Northwest city of Twin Falls, Idaho, Zakari holds a Bachelor of Arts in Music from Boise State University, where he was the inaugural recipient of the Gene Harris Jazz Endowment Scholarship.
 Notable teachers and mentors include the late woodwind virtuoso Lawrence Curtis, Mark Taylor, Brent Jensen, Marcellus Brown, Loren Stillman, Samuel Blais, and Hayden Chisholm.
 Zakari immigrated to Canada in 2005 with his family in search of new musical and social horizons.
 His early work in Idaho with guitarist Marcus Eaton as well as curating the weekly series “Les Lundis Jazz” at the legendary Le Petit Chicago in Gatineau, Quebec helped him to expand his range of musical expression.

 Sought after for his active and engaging approach to music education, Zakari guides both his private and group class students to positively challenge themselves both personally and musically.
-Through his work with OrKidstra, a charitable social development program for kids from under-served areas of Ottawa, Zakari helps youth realize their full potential through the joys and challenges of learning music.
+From 2016-2019 he teamed up with OrKidstra, a charitable social development program for kids living in under-served areas of Ottawa, Zakari dedicated his time to help youth realize their full potential & discover new possibilities through the joys and challenges of learning music.

 “Zak is a deeply creative, inspiring and caring teacher.
 I am honoured and delighted that he is such an integral part of our OrKidstra family.”